scienceguyrob/PulsarFeatureLab/README.md

 		selection problem", Monthly Notices of the Royal Astronomical Society, vol. 443, no. 2, pp. 1651-1662, 2014.

+        [7] C. M. Tan et al., "Ensemble candidate classification for the LOTAAS pulsar survey", Monthly Notices of the Royal Astronomical Society, vol. 474, no. 4, pp. 4571-4583, 2018

 7. Changes from master version

     V1.1   - Added new scores from the period against chi2 and pdot against chi2 plots (only available in PFD data) for the Lyon et al feature set.

     V1.2   - Removed the scores from the period against chi2 and pdot against chi2 plots and added new scores from the correlation coefficients between each subband and the pulse profile and between each subint and the pulse profile, as well as new scores to measure the shape of the DM against chi2 plots for the Lyon et al feature set.

     V1.2.1 - Introduced a degree of freedom correction to the DM against chi2 plot.

     V1.2.2 - Optimised the PFD data to the best period and pdot values found during the searching process instead of using the folded values.

     V1.2.3 - Added a check to ensure the number of subbands and number of subint in each PFD data are the same.
              (currently only work with LOTAAS data)

     V1.3   - Introduced a new method to calculate the signal to noise ratio (SNR) of the pulse profile using boxcar convolution of various size to search for the on-pulse region of the profile.
 The DM against chi2 plot is replaced by the DM against SNR plot while calculating the scores.

     V1.3.1 - The actual values of subband/subint correlation coefficients are used instead of the absolute values.

+    V1.3.2 - The subband/subint correlation coefficient features now first scrunch the data into either 36, 32, 40
+             or 30 subbands/subints before generating the feature scores.